LondonGophers/admin/sponsorship/README.md

 We have three categories of sponsorship:

 * Recurring sponsors.
 Contribute £200 every month and get listed on our website, listed in our main slide deck for each meetup and get thanked and mentioned throughout the meetup. **We are actively looking for recurring sponsors.**
-* Venue sponsors who will host us a few times a year. **We are not looking for venue sponsors at this time.**
+* Venue sponsors.
+Venue sponsors will each host us a few times a year.
+You will be listed in the main slide deck and thanked/mentioned at each meetup you host.
+We are not looking for venue sponsors at this time.
 * Ad-hoc sponsorship.
 Be it covering food, drinks or venue for the odd meetup, or a donation to cover a specific cost.

-Both recurring and one-off sponsors will be featured prominently during the meetup they sponsor.
+All sponsors will be featured prominently during the meetup they sponsor.
 We will also advertise our recurring sponsors outside of the event nights and tweet once a month about their job openings.

 ### Why Sponsor?

 We have a huge outreach as a community so it's a great opportunity for your company and brand to get exposure to many eager engineers.
+- We have over 3000 members on [our meetup.com group](https://www.meetup.com/Go-London-User-Group/).
-Normally we have between 150-200 people turn up on the evening (with 300+ signing up for the event).
-We are in the top ten biggest Go meetups in the world and hope to be growing the community even more in the coming months.
+- 150-250 people turn up to each meetup every month (with 300+ signing up for the event).
+- We are in the top ten biggest Go meetups in the world and hope to be growing the community even more in the coming months.

 We also have a number of people that view our live stream on YouTube.
 All our videos feature logos of our sponsors for that month and can be viewed after the event on [our YouTube channel](https://www.youtube.com/c/LondonGophers).